 Sophie Deraspe at IFFR

-Sophie DERASPE (1973, Canada) fell into cinema through studies in Visual Arts in Austria and Literature at the University of Ottawa and Montreal.
-As both a director and a cinematographer, she worked primarily in documentary before making her first feature Rechercher Victor Pellerin/Missing Victor Pellerin (2006).
-Les signes vitaux/Vital Signs (2009), her second feature film, was in IFFR's Tiger Competition and she won the FIPRESCI award at Torino Film Festival for Les loups (2015).
-The documentary Le profil Amina/A Gay Girl in Damascus: The Amina Profile was selected as a World Cinema Documentary in Sundance and won the Special Jury Prize at Hot Docs.
+One of the leading figures of new Quebec cinema, Sophie DERASPE (1973, Canada) fell in love with cinema through her Visual Arts studies in Austria and Literature studies at the University of Ottawa and Montreal.
+As both a filmmaker and cinematographer, she worked primarily within the realms of documentary before making her first feature, Rechercher Victor Pellerin/Missing Victor Pellerin (2006).
+Her second feature, Les signes vitaux/Vital Signs (2009), was in IFFR's Tiger Competition and she won the FIPRESCI award at Torino Film Festival for Les loups (2015).
+The documentary Le profil Amina/A Gay Girl in Damascus: The Amina Profile (2015) was selected as a World Cinema Documentary at Sundance and won the Special Jury Prize at Hot Docs.
+Antigone (2019) was chosen as Best Canadian Feature at the Toronto International Film Festival and it will represent Canada at the Oscars in the category Best International Feature Film.